designs-groups/designs-groups.github.io/README.md

 # Designs and Groups: Constructions and Classifications

-In this page, we present a database for 2-designs constraucted by finite groups.
+In this page, we present a database for 2-designs constructed by finite groups.
 Here we are mainly interested in block-transitive 2-designs.